epfl-theos/r4-project/README.md

     - `src/2.
 Global geometric descriptors` - Calculation of inherited symmetries (point groups) and packing parameters.
     - `src/3.
 Energies_PcovR` - Principal Covariates Regression analysis regressed on formation energies per atom.
     - `src/4.
 Classification_PCovR` - Principal Covariates Regression analysis regressed on Random Forest classification probabilities.
 - `example_data/` - A reduced set of the [Materials Project](https://materialsproject.org/) database to import in the jupyter notebooks.
+The json file can be directly run on [Chemiscope](https://chemiscope.org/).
 - `requirements.txt` - Requirements of the correct packages' versions.

 ## How to run the code